-Oxford University Innovation is delighted to sponsor the Humanities Innovation Challenge Competition: for Humanities and Social Sciences.
+Oxford University Innovation is delighted to sponsor the Humanities Innovation Challenge Competition.
+This is open to applicants from both the Humanities and Social Sciences Divisions.
 We are doing this together with The Oxford Research Centre in the Humanities (TORCH), which seeks to stimulate and support research activity that transcends disciplinary and institutional boundaries.
 TORCH is a great advocate of innovation and creativity in the Humanities and its networks.
-Oxford University Innovation and TORCH are keen to encourage researchers, students and staff to develop entrepreneurial ideas which can potentially enrich their own work, communicate to a wider audience, and develop new perspectives both in the Humanities and Social Sciences.
+Oxford University Innovation and TORCH are keen to encourage researchers, students and staff from the Humanities and Social Sciences Divisions to develop entrepreneurial ideas which can potentially enrich their own work, communicate to a wider audience, and develop new perspectives in the Humanities and Social Sciences.

 To this end, you are invited to propose innovative ideas which can lead to entrepreneurial activity, social impact or enterprise.
 Although the Challenge is open to individuals, we would also like to encourage cross-disciplinary team-work, in which case at least one member of the team should come from a Humanities or Social Sciences discipline.

 Even if your idea doesn’t win a prize, an expert from Oxford University Innovation will discuss the potential of your idea and give you useful feedback, so in any event it will be a great learning experience.

 The challenge is to develop your best ideas by summarising them in 200 words.
 Entrants selected will be given mentoring to pitch their ideas to a panel of judges, in front of an audience, for a cash prize of £1,000 and for in-kind support worth over £5,000.
 The idea may come out of your academic work, or your other interests.
 Oxford University Innovation wants to support you in turning those ideas into opportunities.
 Here is a selection of some of the many ideas that were entered into the competition which we have supported: